TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

     Response object of type :class:`\\TYPO3\\CMS\\Extbase\\Mvc\\ResponseInterface`.

 `$settings`
-    Domain-specific extension settings from TypoScript (as array).
+    Domain-specific extension settings from TypoScript (as array), see :ref:`typoscript_configuration-settings`.

 `$view`
     The view used of type :class:`\\TYPO3\\CMS\\Extbase\\Mvc\\View\\ViewInterface`.